Mayeu/beancount-scripts/README.md

 Since beancount is written in Python 3, all those script are only compatible with this version of Python.

+On macOS you can install all the scripts via my homebrew tap:

+    $ brew install mayeu/mayeu/beancount-scripts

 [b]: http://furius.ca/beancount/

 ## bean-extract-price